shswhrigjtigogrkf/Hipposite/README.md

 ---

 ## 🙏 A Note From the Creators
 This project is created by **two 8th graders** who are working on it in their free time.
 Please be patient as updates may not be consistent or perfect.
+And we truly are sorry for not living up to some expectations.

 We encourage you to:
 1. Focus on school.